ZongRuLi/Operating-Systems-Principles/PA2_Readers_Writer_Locks_with_Priority_Inheritance/README.md

 You can maintain the following information:<br>

 \> Inside the process table entry:<br>
-a)Theoriginal priority (pprio) with which a process is created.
+a)Theoriginal priority (pprio) with which a process is created.<br>
 b) pinh – The current inherited priority of the process.
-This value can be 0 when the process is running with its original priority.
+This value can be 0 when the process is running with its original priority.<br>
-c) A bit mask or a linked list through which all the locks held by the process can be found.
+c) A bit mask or a linked list through which all the locks held by the process can be found.<br>
 d) An integer value lockid indicating the lock descriptor in whose wait queue the process is blocked.
 It can take the value-1 when the process is not blocked inside any wait queue.
-Note that a process can be only inside a single wait queue at a time.
+Note that a process can be only inside a single wait queue at a time.<br>

 \>  Inside the lock descriptor table entry.<br>
-a) A priority field (lprio) indicating the maximum priority among all the processes waiting in the lock’s wait queue.
+a) A priority field (lprio) indicating the maximum priority among all the processes waiting in the lock’s wait queue.<br>
-b) A linked list/bitmask of the process ids of the processes currently holding the lock.
+b) A linked list/bitmask of the process ids of the processes currently holding the lock.<br>

 The actions to be performed in the following situations are:<br>